bunny-mod/BunnyTweak/README.md

-> [!NOTE]
-> This tweak was desperately forked from VendettaTweak.
-I may not have the expertise to maintain or expand this tweak beyond its current state

 # PyoncordTweak

 A rootful/rootless tweak to inject [Pyoncord](https://github.com/pyoncord/Pyoncord) into Discord.
 Forked [VendettaTweak](https://github.com/vendetta-mod/VendettaTweak), modified to match with [PyoncordXposed](https://github.com/pyoncord/PyoncordXposed) behavior.
 There are still slight differences between these two, and this tweak may be missing some loader features.

 ## Installation

-Builds can be found in the [Actions](https://github.com/pyoncord/PyoncordTweak/actions/workflows/build.yml) tab.
+Builds can be found in the [Releases](https://github.com/pyoncord/PyoncordTweak/releases/latest) tab.

 ### Jailbroken (Rootful/Rootless)